A Modal Decomposition Approach to Topological Wave Propagation: Modal decomposition of propagating topological wave

-Fig~\ref{FIG:E_vs_BW}(b) depicts the interface concentration as a function of forcing frequency and number of excitation cycles for a selection of contrast parameters between $\beta = 0.1$ and $\beta = 0.35$ for a configuration 1 lattice (straight-edge interface), and the same is shown in Fig~\ref{FIG:E_vs_BW}(c) for a configuration 2 lattice ($z$-interface).
-The superimposed red lines of Fig~\ref{FIG:E_vs_BW}(b,c) show the boundaries of the effective bandwidth as computed by Eq~\eqref{EQ:BW}.
-The higher the number of excitation cycles is, the lower the input bandwidth is, which in turn leads to a narrower band edge wave within the topological bandwidth.
-Moreover, higher contrast parameters lead to much greater energy concentration which is explainable by the increased concentration of Berry curvature.
-The relation between the excitation profile and modal solution is further explored by the superimposed contours of Figs~\ref{FIG:E_vs_BW}(b,c) which shows the relations between the number of bulk-modes required to reconstruct 99.9\% of the lattice acoustics based on the analytic modal solution for the interface concentration, excitation frequency, and excitation bandwidth.
-For frequencies outside of the topological bandwidth, a large number of bulk modes is required to reconstruct the topological wave as the energy leaks from the interface to the bulk spectrum.
-Frequencies within the topological bandwidth require far fewer bulk modes for the reconstruction, as expected.
-As the excitation bandwidth increases at frequencies well within the effective topological bandwidth, the number of bulk modes falls drastically down from the order of hundreds to only the modes corresponding to the interface dynamics.
-When only the interface modes are utilized, the dimenisonality of the propagating wave is reduced to the number of columns ($n$) since $n$ interface modes exist for a $m\times n$ lattice.
-Moreover, the number of bulk modes required to construct 99\% of the modal energy converges to zero much faster as the contrast parameter grows, demonstrating that an increase in Berry curvature is inversely related to the number of finite modes required to construct the propagating topological wave.
-This further confirms that the topological wave propagation is enabled solely by the closely spaced edge modes with nontrivial phase differences in the limit of perfect excitation of the topological wave.
-Moreover, by considering domains that have straight interfaces (Fig~\ref{FIG:E_vs_BW}(b)) as well as interfaces with sharp corners (Fig~\ref{FIG:E_vs_BW}(c)), we confirm that this framework is agnostic to the path that the topological wave traverses.
+Fig~\ref{FIG:E_vs_BW}(c) depicts the interface concentration as a function of forcing frequency and number of excitation cycles for a selection of contrast parameters between $\beta = 0.1$ and $\beta = 0.3$ for a configuration 1 lattice (straight-edge interface), and the same is shown in Fig~\ref{FIG:E_vs_BW}(d) for a configuration 2 lattice (zigzagged-interface).
+The superimposed white lines of Fig~\ref{FIG:E_vs_BW}(c,d) show the boundaries of the effective bandwidth as computed by Eq~\eqref{EQ:BW}.
+The higher the number of excitation cycles is, the lower the input bandwidth is, which in turn leads to a narrow-band edge wave within the topological bandwidth, as expected.
+Moreover, higher contrast parameters lead to much greater energy concentration which is explainable by increased spacing between the topological modes and the bulk spectrum.

+The relation between the excitation profile and modal solution is further explored by the superimposed contours of Figs~\ref{FIG:E_vs_BW}(c,d) which shows the relations between the number of bulk-modes required to reconstruct 98\% of the lattice acoustics based on the analytical modal solution for the interface concentration, excitation frequency, and excitation bandwidth.
+The green contour lines indicate the domain of the excitation parameters for which only 1\% of the modes are required to account for 98\% of the energy.